 CARE at this time also began providing medical services and setting up pioneering primary health care programmes.
 In most places around the world where humanitarian relief was required, CARE was there, working alongside communities to provide life-saving assistance and to begin rebuilding.

 Throughout the 1960s and 1970s, CARE expanded its activities beyond immediate and short-term relief to more long-term assistance in the form of recovery and rehabilitation.
 While CARE continued to respond with food distribution in the wake of disasters and emergencies, it also began to support communities to rebuild their livelihoods, focusing increasingly on long-term food security and sustainable farming programmes.

 CARE increasingly began taking a ‘rights-based’ approach to development – recognising that poverty is often caused by the absence of rights, opportunities and assets, due to social exclusion, marginalisation and discrimination.
-We also started focusing on women’s empowerment, recognising from our decades of poverty-fighting experience that women are key: by empowering women, entire families and communities can be lifted out of poverty.
-Throughout, CARE continued responding to countries in crisis, from the civil war in Rwanda to the Gulf Wars.
+CARE also started focusing on women’s empowerment, recognising from our decades of poverty-fighting experience that women are key: by empowering women, entire families and communities can be lifted out of poverty.
+Throughout this evolution, CARE continued responding to countries in crisis, from the civil war in Rwanda to the Gulf Wars.

 CARE also began expanding its membership, with 8 new members founded (Australia, Denmark, Germany, France, Japan, Austria, Norway and UK), as well as an umbrella organisation, CARE International (CI), forming a global confederation.
 In 1993 CARE was re-registered as Cooperative for Assistance and Relief Everywhere.